centre-for-virus-research/CVR-VBG-2024/docs/Transcriptomics.md

 **Task 5**: Try to find the top 20 pathways of our significant DE genes list.

-Alternatively, you could directly run the **Reactome** R script I have written for you, which is also at director /home4/VBG_data/RNASeq.
+Alternatively, you could directly run the **Reactome** R script I have written for you, which is also at the folder /home4/VBG_data/RNASeq.

 Here we have some bonus questions: